 Efforts to Respect Human Rights

-The Tokyo Electric Power Company Group (“TEPCO Group”) has established and announced its TEPCO Group Human Rights Policy in August 2021, aiming to elevate its previous human rights efforts to a global level and contribute to protecting/promoting human rights across society as a whole, including the international community.
+The Tokyo Electric Power Company Group (“TEPCO Group”) established and announced its TEPCO Group Human Rights Policy in August 2021, aiming to contribute to protecting/promoting human rights across society as a whole, including the international community.
 We aspire to become a corporate group that continues to be trusted and chosen by society and customers, and respect human rights as the basis of our operation.

 1. TEPCO Group Human Rights Policy